-“Really I’d have preferred to be sitting at the back of the class, where I’d have been less noticed and less teased, but to keep up in lessons I had to rely on lipreading what the teacher was saying,”
+“Really I’d have preferred to be sitting at the back of the class, where I’d have been less noticed and less teased, but to keep up in lessons I had to rely on lipreading what the teacher was saying,” she adds.

 The incident also explains why she’s so passionate about her job as chief executive officer of the National Deaf Children’s Society (NDCS) which helps 45,000 British families with deaf children overcome barriers every year.

 “Deafness is not something I shut the door on at the end of the day.
 I know how it feels to be deaf because I live and breathe it, every day,” she says.

 It wasn’t just her deafness that earned her the top job for which there was fierce competition though.